pliugithub/MachineLearning/GCP/getting_started.md

 ## Access Jupyter notebook on the VM

-1. Navigate to the [Google AI Platform page](https://console.cloud.google.com/ai-platform), and click "Notebooks on the left".
+1. Navigate to the [Google AI Platform page](https://console.cloud.google.com/ai-platform), and click "Notebooks" on the left side panel.
 You will see a list of VM instances that have Jupyterlabs.

 2. Start the instance and click "OPEN JUPYTERLAB".